microsoft/winget-cli/README.md

 ### Sources
 The client is built around the concept of sources; a set of packages effectively.
 Sources provide the ability to discover and retrieve the metadata about the packages, so that the client can act on it.

+* The default "winget" source includes packages in the [Windows Package Manager Community Repository](https://github.com/microsoft/winget-pkgs).
-The default source reflects that data available from the [Community repo](https://github.com/microsoft/winget-pkgs).
+* The default "msstore" source includes packages in the Microsoft Store.

-We plan to better support additional sources, and additional types of sources, in the future.
-For now, additional sources can be configured, but only one used at a time.

-### Package Manager Service
-The **Package Manager Service** is responsible for approving Pull Requests.
-It validates the YAML and [manifest spec](/doc/ManifestSpecv1.0.md) for spec compliance.
+* It is also possible to host your own private [REST based](https://github.com/microsoft/winget-cli-restsource) source.

 ## Building the client